History of Kuwait: Pre-oil history

-Early growth (1716–1945)
+Early growth (1760–1899)

-Port city
+Economy

-In the eighteenth century, Kuwait prospered and rapidly became the principal commercial center for the transit of goods between India, Muscat, Baghdad, and Arabia.
-By the mid 1700s, Kuwait had already established itself as the major trading route from the Persian Gulf to Aleppo.
-During the Persian siege of Basra in 1775–1779, Iraqi merchants took refuge in Kuwait and were partly instrumental in the expansion of Kuwait's boat-building and trading activities.
+In the latter half of the eighteenth century, Kuwait gradually became a principal commercial center for the transit of goods between India, Muscat, Baghdad, Persia, and Arabia.
+By the late-1700s, Kuwait had already established itself as a trading route from the Persian Gulf to Aleppo.
+During the Persian siege of Basra in 1775–1779, Iraqi merchants took refuge in Kuwait and were partly instrumental in the expansion of Kuwait's boatbuilding and trading activities.
 As a result, Kuwait's maritime commerce boomed.

 Between the years 1775 and 1779, the Indian trade routes with Baghdad, Aleppo, Smyrna and Constantinople were diverted to Kuwait.
 The East India Company was diverted to Kuwait in 1792.
 The East India Company secured the sea routes between Kuwait, India and the east coasts of Africa.
 After the Persians withdrew from Basra in 1779, Kuwait continued to attract trade away from Basra.
 The flight of many of Basra's leading merchants to Kuwait continued to play a significant role in Basra's commercial stagnation well into the 1850s.

 Regional geopolitical turbulence helped foster economic prosperity in Kuwait in the second half of the 18th century.
 Kuwait became prosperous due to Basra's instability in the late 18th century.
 In the late 18th century, Kuwait partly functioned as a haven for Basra's merchants fleeing Ottoman government persecution.
-Kuwait was the center of boat building in the Persian Gulf region.
-Kuwaiti ship vessels were renowned throughout the Indian Ocean.
-Kuwaitis also developed a reputation as the best sailors in the Persian Gulf.
-In the 19th century, Kuwait became significant in the horse trade, horses were regularly shipped by the way of sailing boats from Kuwait.
-In the mid 19th century, it was estimated that Kuwait was exporting an average of 800 horses to India annually.